-The scope of this page is hearing screening for preschool and school-age children.
+The scope of this page is hearing screening for toddlers, preschoolers, and school-age children.
 For information on screening children ages 0–6 months of age, see

 Newborn Hearing Screening.

 Screening section of the Hearing Loss (School-Age) Evidence Map for summaries of the available research on this topic.

 hearing screening is used to identify individuals who may require a more comprehensive hearing assessment and/or medical management.
 Hearing screenings for children may take place in early childhood settings, school settings, community settings, audiology clinics, medical settings, and/or home settings.